Isak Elbogen: Personal and family life

 He married Friederike Pokorny.
 They had a son, Guido Elbogen, who went into banking and became President of the Anglo-Austrian Bank in Vienna.
-Guido's son Heinrich was a sports shooter who represented Austria in the 1912 Summer Olympics.
-Guido's daughter Jenny Weleminsky was an Esperantist and translator, whose work was published in the Budapest Esperanto-language magazine, Literatura Mondo.
+Guido's son Heinrich was a sport shooter who represented Austria in the 1912 Summer Olympics.
+Guido's daughter Jenny Weleminsky was an Esperantist and translator, whose work was published in the Budapest Esperanto-language magazine Literatura Mondo.